 VOLUNTARY CONTRIBUTIONS ACT

-(2) At the time the labor organization is soliciting contributions for the fund from an employee, it is unlawful for a labor organization to fail to:
+(b) When a labor organization is soliciting contributions for a fund from an employee, it is unlawful for a labor organization to fail to:

-(a) Affirmatively inform the employee, orally or in writing, of the fund’s political purpose; and
+(i) Affirmatively inform the employee orally or in writing of the fund’s political purpose; and

-(b) Affirmatively inform the employee, orally or in writing, of the employee’s right to refuse to contribute without fear of reprisal or loss of membership in the labor organization.
+(ii) Affirmatively inform the employee orally or in writing of the employee’s right to refuse to contribute without fear of reprisal or loss of membership in the labor organization.